 Exclusive Pumping Tips and Tricks

-I have been exclusively pumping with my third child, Poppy, since she was born 4 months ago.
-I also exclusively pumped with my first two children once I went back to work.
+I exclusively pumped with my third child, Poppy, since she was born.
+I was also exclusively pumping with my first two children once I went back to work.
 This approach has worked really well for our family!

-In this post, Yani and I will both answer 5 questions about exclusive pumping:
+In this post, I will answer 5 questions about exclusive pumping:

 - Why are you exclusively pumping?

 - How do you prepare bottles?

 - What are your top 3 tips for exclusively pumping?